microsoft/napajs/docs/api/zone.md

     });
 ```
 ### <a name="broadcast-function"></a> zone.broadcast(function: (...args: any[]) => void, args: any[]): Promise\<void\>
-It asynchronously broadcasts an annoymous function with its arguments to all workers, which returns a Promise of void.
+It asynchronously broadcasts an anonymous function with its arguments to all workers, which returns a Promise of void.
 If any of the workers failed to execute the code, promise will be rejected with an error message.

 *Please note that Napa doesn't support closure in 'function' during broadcast.